 The following research from the Luskin Center for Innovation (LCI) has informed the design and implementation of transportation equity programs in California.

-Designing Light-duty Vehicle Incentives for Low- and Moderate-income Households (2019 report)
+Designing Light-duty Vehicle Incentives for Low- and Moderate-income Households (2019 and 2021 report and policy brief)

 Authors: Gregory Pierce, Britta McOmber, and J.R.
 DeShazo